clioon/januspot/README.md

 ![AWS](https://img.shields.io/badge/AWS-EC2-FF9900?logo=amazonaws&logoColor=white)
 ![Git](https://img.shields.io/badge/Git-F05032?logo=git&logoColor=white)

 This project is a modular, Dockerized, medium-interaction **honeypot** designed to attract, deceive, and log automated attack vectors in real-time.
-It emulates common services (like Telnet and FTP) on multiple ports, captures credentials (usernouns, passwords), and logs the shell commands attackers attempt to execute after a "successful" login.
+It emulates common services (like Telnet and FTP) on multiple ports, captures credentials (usernames, passwords), and logs the shell commands attackers attempt to execute after a "successful" login.

 The entire project is packaged with Docker and automated with shell scripts, allowing deployment on any server (like an AWS EC2 instance).